khurananick/TwilioStudioExecutionLogImport/readme.md

 **Click Start and then Apply**

-4. If you haven't already, run the python task to start importing your Studio Log data with `./start {FLOW_SID}` and start calling your studio flow, then you can start seeing the data in your dashboard screen:
+4. If you haven't already, run the python task to start importing your Studio Log data with `./start {FLOW_SID}` or `./start {AUTOPILOT_SID}` and start calling your studio flow or autopilot queries, then you can start seeing the data in your dashboard screen:

 <p align="center"><img src="./screenshots/kibana-dashboard.png?raw=true" width="650px" /></p>